 (PLEASE NOTE - These links are provided for information only and are in no way an endorsement of specific products or suppliers.
 Other suppliers and products are available).

 We may also be able to support with toilet training by providing symbols to use at home for pupils who respond well to PECS or visual prompts.
-Please contact Lucy or Ellie directly if you would like support with this.
+Please contact Ellie or Lewis directly if you would like support with this.

 LOCAL OFFER AND ADDITIONAL SERVICES

 For more information about the Reading Family Information Service, including information about the Local Offer, click here.
 For information on Reading's new service guide, please click here.For similar information regarding the Local Offer in the Wokingham area, click here.